 Exercise Physiology Major (BS)

-The Exercise Physiology Program is a National Strength and Conditioning Association Education Recognition Program.
-The ERP recognizes and distinguishes schools with strength and conditioning curricula that prepares students for NSCA certification exams.
+Our program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an Exercise Science Program, preparing students for ACSM certification exams.
+Our program is also part of the National Strength and Conditioning Association Education Recognition Program (NSCA ERP), which recognizes and distinguishes schools with strength and conditioning courses that prepare students for NSCA certification exams.

 DuAnn Kremer, PhD, ACSM EP-C